aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/remove/_index.md

 ﻿---
-title: "Remove"
-second_title: "Paragraphs in a Document"
+title: "Delete a paragraph from a Word document"
 type: docs
 url: /paragraphs/remove/
-aliases: [/remove-paragraph-from-document/]
-description: "Remove a paragraph from a Word document"
+description: "Delete a paragraph from a Word document"
 weight: 90
 ---

-Removes a paragraph from the document node.
+Deletes a paragraph from a Word document.

-## Remove paragraph from Word document REST API
+## Delete a paragraph from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|